I’ve worked with many structural engineers and know how much value they bring to commercial projects.

 - Building Notice — suitable for smaller projects, and you can start work immediately.
 However, you won’t get a completion certificate or an approval notice, so if you’re selling your house, you have no proof that the work is “approved”.

 Which application is the best?
-I recommend a full plans application if you have the time to wait for the approval notice.
-If you need to start quickly, though, the Building Notice is the way to go.
+I recommend a full plans application if you can wait for the approval notice.
+The Building Notice is the way to go if you need to start quickly.

 Fees for Submission

 LAs have a fixed schedule of rates for checking plans and conducting site inspections.

 PAIs will negotiate their fees directly with you, even though they may have a set band of rates based on the LA’s fees.

 You can submit applications online using the Planning Portal Building Control Application Service.
 This service is easy to use if you decide to apply yourself, but you must attach digital drawings to your application.

 If you’re only knocking through/removing a load-bearing wall, the application cost through the LA is based on the value of the work.
 If the price is under £5,000, the fee will be around £260 for Full Plans and £280 for a Building Notice (including inspections).
 These costs depend on where you live in the UK.

 If you’re undertaking a more significant project, such as building an extension, the act of knocking down a load-bearing wall is part of the project and not subject to a separate fee.

 Pro Tip: check your LA’s website, as fees vary.
 Also, only include the cost of the structural work — not the finishes, fixtures and fittings.